 Particulate Mixture Adhesive

 The material used as particulate mixture adhesive ingredient should satisfy the characteristic of high solubility, low viscosity, high bonding strength, and low hygroscopicity.
-The property of high solubility makes the powder incorporate the liquid of binding agent in a short time.
+The property of high solubility assists the powder incorporate the liquid of binding agent in a short time.
 After incorporating the liquid, the low viscosity and high bonding strength can let the powder combine together adhesively and quickly.
-In order to get more adhesive area of the surface of the material, the grain size of particles should be as small as possible, which usually around ten to twenty micrometer.
-The property of low hygroscopicity is to let the powder absorb water in the air as less as possible, because the product would have a problem of “caking” if the powder absorbed too much water in the air.
+In order to get more adhesive area of the surface of the material, the grain size of particles should be as small as possible, preferably around ten to twenty micrometers.
+The property of low hygroscopicity is to allow the powder absorb water in the air as little as possible; the product would have a problem of “caking” if the powder absorbed too much water in the air.
 There many materials that can be used as adhesive such as water-soluble compounds, proteins, and carbohydrates.
-Finally, the powdered sugar (shown in Figure 45) is selected to be used as the particulate mixture adhesive because it is easy to find and inexpensive.
+Finally, the powdered sugar (shown in Figure 45) was selected to be used as the particulate mixture adhesive because it is easy to find and inexpensive.
 Furthermore, it matches the characteristic of the adhesive [1].